arstream/Network-Programming-with-Go/encoding/introduction.md

 But the world is not restricted to variations on the Latin alphabet.
 Thailand has its own alphabet, with words looking like this: "ภาษาไทย".
 There are many other alphabets, and Japan even has two, Hiragana and Katagana.

-There are also the hierographic languages such as Chinese where you can write "百度一下，你就知道".
+There are also the hieroglyphic languages such as Chinese where you can write "百度一下，你就知道".

 It would be nice from a technical viewpoint if the world just used ASCII.
 However, the trend is in the opposite direction, with more and more users demanding that software use the language that they are familiar with.
 If you build an application that can be run in different countries then users will demand that it uses their own language.
 In a distributed system, different components of the system may be used by users expecting different languages and characters.